 5. If you can join with other writers, it splits the workload.
 We split the work between three of us when we started Novel Journey.
 We posted new interviews each day.
 Then, we added teaching posts by authors we had previously interviewed but who had new novels to promote.
 Now, we have a crew of sixteen and our own writing contest.

 6. Trade links with other writers.
 Offer to swap posts, do guest posts, and even ask what they’d like to see on your blog.
 The more links to your blog, the higher your Google ranking.
+Speaking of google ranking, it may be worth checking out sites like Gotch SEO to help you get a better understanding of this aspect of SEO.

 7. Social media.
 Choose two or three and be active.
 There are several great sites for writers.
 One of my favorite social media sites is unique.
 Started by Nora St. Laurent, who isn’t even a writer, it’s called The Book Club Network (TBCN).
 Most of the members are book club leaders.
 TBCN connects them with authors.
 She has them share what works and doesn’t in their book club.
 Besides offering a tremendous resource for book clubs, one of these days, she’ll write a book and will already have a platform in place.
+Don’t forget about time management, a lot of people find it a little difficult to keep up with their time management, especially when it comes to social media which can be a daunting experience for them.
+Others find that using the best instagram bot or other types of automation tools could help their time management when trying to keep up with social media.

 So get creative and get busy so when your book is completed, you’ll have your marketing platform in place.